zlockewtg/RLinf/docs/source/rst_source/tutorials/communication/collective.rst

 Summary
 --------------

-In summary, the **collective** component provides the engine for P2P data transfer between tasks.
+In summary, the **collective** component provides the engine for P2P data transfer between workers.
 It abstracts away the details of using PyTorch's distributed backends, managing multiple process groups to simulate send/receive, and optimizing for GPU transfers.
 Users of the framework typically invoke these via the `Worker.send/recv` or channel operations, rather than calling `CollectiveGroup` directly.